pq-code-package/mlkem-c-aarch64/cbmc/proofs/README.md

 # Covered functions

-Each proved function has a eponymous sub-directory of its own.
+Each proved function has an eponymous sub-directory of its own.
 The shell command

 ```
 find . -name cbmc-proof.txt